fbiernat/hackerrank-solutions-java/README.md

 # HackerRank solutions in Java
-Repository of my [hackerrank.com](hackerrank.com) problems solutions written in Java
+Repository of my solutions to [hackerrank.com](hackerrank.com) problems, written in Java